GoogleCloudPlatform/java-docs-samples/datastore/README.md

 2. Compile the program by typing `mvn clean compile` in command line.

 3. Run the program by typing `mvn exec:java` in command line.
+In addition to listing tasks via this command line interface, you can view tasks you create in the [Google Cloud Developer's Console](https://console.cloud.google.com/).